confidential-computing/governance/README.md

 # Confidential Computing Consortium Governance Documents

 This repo contains governance documents for the Confidential Computing Consortium.
-For more information on the consortium please see our [overview slides](https://confidentialcomputing.io/ccc_overview/) and the consortium's [charter](https://confidentialcomputing.io/wp-content/uploads/sites/85/2021/05/Confidential-Computing-Consortium-Charter.pdf).
+For more information on the consortium please see our [website](https://confidentialcomputing.io/).

-You are welcome to join our public [meetings](https://github.com/confidential-computing/governance/tree/main/TAC/Meetings#confidential-computing-consortium-tac-meetings).
+You are welcome to join our public [Technical Advisory Council meetings](https://github.com/confidential-computing/governance/tree/main/TAC/Meetings#confidential-computing-consortium-tac-meetings).

-These files are made available under the terms of the [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/).

 ## Definition
 Confidential Computing is the protection of data in use by performing computation in a hardware-based, attested Trusted Execution Environment.

 ## Mission Statement
-The Confidential Computing Consortium brings together hardware vendors, cloud providers, and software developers to accelerate the adoption of Trusted Execution Environment (TEE) technologies and standards.
+The purpose of the Confidential Computing Consortium is to raise, budget and spend funds in support of various open source and/or open standards projects relating to:
+* defining confidential computing and accelerate acceptance and adoption in the market.
+*  developing open enterprise-grade building blocks (e.g. open specifications and open source licensed projects), including a confidential managed compute portfolio and development experience, to enable easy development and management of enterprisegrade confidential compute applications, and
+* defining foundational services and frameworks that are confidential-aware and minimize the need for trust.

 ## Repository Maintenance
 This repository is maintained by the Technical Advisory Council (TAC) which meets every two weeks.